Using Safe Investments For Retirement

 It’s important to understand that a Money Market Fund (also referred to as a money market mutual fund) is not the same thing as a money market account you’d hold at a credit union or bank.
 Money Market Funds are relatively low-risk investments that are short-term debt instruments, paying out income in what’s known as dividends.

 Annuities are insurance company products that you invest in over the long term.
 They might be a good option if you’re worried about living longer than your current income would provide for.
 In short, you invest a lump sum into an annuity, and then can gain back consistent payments from your money, starting immediately, or whenever you need the income.

 Treasury Inflation-Protected Securities (TIPS) are bonds (Treasury securities that are issued by the government) that can give you security against inflation.
 Because TIPS are indexed to inflation, they can protect you from losing your purchase power.
 Anytime inflation rises, your investment will adjust in price automatically so it maintains its value.

 Not all safe investments offer low yield returns.
 There are actually several out there that can offer you more on your money.
 Keep in mind, inflation always needs to be accounted for.
 So if you’re going for the absolute minimum risk, but only earning one to two percent, and inflation is at four percent,…well, you can see the problem there.

-Connect Invest can offer safe investments for retirees or for those approaching retirement age, where risk is rightly a concern.
-We offer low minimum investments with high-yield returns and fixed income interest payments.
+Connect Invest can offer investments for retirees or for those approaching retirement age, where risk is rightly a concern.
+We offer low minimum investments with fixed income interest payments and fixed time frames.
 A huge perk to using Connect Invest is you see zero overhead - no account fees and 100 percent of the interest gained goes directly in your pocket.
 Check out some of our listings available right now.